 Preparing for your appointment

-Start by seeing your family doctor or a general practitioner if you have any signs or symptoms that worry you.
-If your doctor suspects you may have leukemia, you may be referred to a doctor who treats diseases of the blood and bone marrow (hematologist).
+Start by seeing your family doctor or a general practitioner if you have signs or symptoms that suggest leukemia.
+If your doctor suspects you have leukemia, you may be referred to a doctor who treats diseases of the blood and bone marrow (hematologist).

 What you can do

 Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For leukemia, some basic questions to ask your doctor include: